 Mr. Alala is an "interested person" of the Company as defined in the 1940 Act due to his position as chief executive officer and president of the Company and as the managing partner and chief investment officer of Capitala Investment Advisors.
-Dr. Moyer and Mr. Chapman are not "interested persons" of the Company as defined in the 1940 Act.
+Mr. Chapman is not an "interested person" of the Company as defined in the 1940 Act.

-Class III Directors - Term Expiring 2016
+Nominees for Class III Directors - Term Expiring 2019